Number of Workers Sought5

 Type of FarmVegetable

-Marketing StrategyCommunity Supported Agriculture, Farmers' Market, Restaurant, Wholesale
+Marketing StrategyCommunity Supported Agriculture, Farm Stand, Farmers' Market, Restaurant, Wholesale

 Describe your farm operation

-Our farm has 13 acres in vegetable production, and we have a 250 member CSA program and attend 3 different farmers markets each week.
+Our farm has 14 acres in raised bed intensive vegetable production.
+We have a 250 member CSA program, attend 2 farmers markets each week, sell wholesale to 35 restaurants through Wicked Good Produce, and co-own and operate a retail food market in Whitefish named The Farmers' Stand.
 For a farm our size, we use a small number of people, but make up for that by being relatively mechanized and efficient where possible.
-All our crops are grown in a raised bed system using a tractor mounted bed shaper, and we use cultivating tractors whenever possible to handle the weeding.
-We have a large propagation greenhouse for starting all our crops from seed, five large high tunnels for season extension, and a state of the art processing barn for washing, packing, and storing our produce.
-We take farming seriously, and our farm is very much a work environment with high expectations.
-We have always focused on producing high quality food and providing good customer service, and we have earned a strong reputation in our community.
-We have a strong following, and our markets our thriving, which makes our farm a rewarding and exiting place to work.
+All our crops are grown in a raised bed system using a tractor mounted bed shaper.
+We have a large propagation greenhouse for starting all our crops from seed, six large high tunnels for season extension, and a state of the art processing barn for washing, packing, and storing our produce.
+Peak season can be a fairly frenetic pace, where we are harvesting and selling a lot of food, so it makes for very full and productive days.
+I would definitely describe our farm as bustling (and fulfilling), as opposed to sleepy or laid-back.
+If you like growing lots of food and interacting with the community that loves it, then you will enjoy this position.